[MARMAM] Ship strikes and the IWC

 of risk factors (e.g., vessel type, speed, size), and to identify

-on-going facility for collecting new information, and most
+on-going facility for collecting new information.
+Most importantly,

-importantly, it relies on scientists and mariners providing
+it relies on scientists and mariners providing information.

-information.
-Therefore, any report of a ship strike is particularly important.
+Therefore, any report of a ship strike is important.

 but also from (your own) scientific publications, etc.